beetbox/beets/docs/reference/cli.rst

   ``incremental`` configuration option.

 * By default, beets will proceed without asking if it finds a very close metadata match.
-To disable this and have the importer as you every time, use the ``-t`` (for *timid*) option.
+To disable this and have the importer ask you every time, use the ``-t`` (for *timid*) option.

 * The importer typically works in a whole-album-at-a-time mode.
 If you